 In addition to the whole-school approach to wellbeing, students from Years 7-10 participate in timetabled Wellbeing lessons.

-They include: Resilience Empathy Gratitude Kindness Mindfulness
+Resilience Empathy Gratitude Kindness Mindfulness

 The Year 7 Wellbeing Curriculum has been designed to assist students in their transition from primary school to Melbourne Girls’ College.